-- Accounting and audit fees increased from \$13,730 to \$73,617.
-The fees for the current period relate to work done to complete the 2009 year end accounting, general bookkeeping, and fees relating to tracking Newfoundland and Labrador expenditures to comply with the Mineral Act of the Province of Newfoundland and Labrador. - Administration expense and management fees increased from \$13,800 to \$120,484.
-The increase is due to an increase in management and administrative staff due to increased activity.

-- Consulting fees increased from \$11,500 to \$98,111 due to fees charged by the Vice President of Technology, fees charged by the Vice President of Exploration and other consultants for their services during the period. - Rent increased from \$10,800 to \$15,650 as the Company increased its office space to accommodate the increase in Company activities.
+- Accounting and audit fees increased from \$56,013 to \$131,455.
+The fees for the current year relate to work done to complete the 2009 year end accounting, general bookkeeping, and fees relating to tracking Newfoundland and Labrador expenditures to comply with the Mineral Act of the Province of Newfoundland and Labrador. - Administration expense and management fees increased from \$58,540 to \$182,622.
+The increase is due to an increase in management and administrative staff due to increased activity. - Consulting fees increased from \$31,290 to \$177,974 due to fees charged by the Vice President of Technology, fees charged by the Vice President of Exploration and other consultants for their services during the years. - Legal fees increased from \$1,077 to \$54,507 due to increased business activities of the Company, resulting in legal fees for transactions entered into. - Rent increased from \$15,600 to \$23,750 as the Company increased its office space to accommodate the increase in Company activities. - Travel and accommodation increased from \$13,203 to \$47,062 due to increase travel by directors and other staff for site visits in Newfoundland and other business travel.